d-kozak/enticing/documentation/result_format.md

 or in some cases they can be computed for each document.
 For example parameter **O** can be computed based on the size of the document.

 ## IdentifierList
-EQL allows to assign identifiers to parts of the query, constructing identified subqueries.
+EQL allows to assign identifiers to parts of the query, constructing named subqueries.
 If this format is requested, the response will contain only parts of the document matched by the identified subqueries.
 Therefore only intervals for nodes representing named subqueries will be processed.
-All members of **X** can be used in this format.
+All members of **X** can be used in this format, because any combination of them might be interesting for the user.

 A small context can also be requested, containing  either the sentence or the paragraph at which these subqueries were matched.
-If they do not appear in the same unit of context, the response will contain all sentences starting from the one containing the first match until the one containing the last match.
+If they do not appear in the same unit of context, the response will contain all sentences starting from the one containing the first match to the one containing the last match.

 Currently only Snippet is implemented.
 For IdentifierList, [EQL](./eql_spec.md) has to be implemented first.